blockchain-insights/blockchain-insights-subnet/README.md

 #### Formation and Launch

 Chain Insights Subnet officially launched on the Bittensor network on October 25, 2023, becoming fully operational in early December 2023.
-Founded by aphex5, a respected figure in the community, Chain Insights was created to deliver powerful, in-depth analytics for tracking and analyzing cryptocurrency fund flows and balance changes.
+Founded by aphex5, a respected figure in the community, Chain Insights was created to deliver powerful, in-depth analytics for tracking and analyzing cryptocurrency money flows and balance changes.
 The goal has always been to provide valuable insights into the cryptocurrency ecosystem, enhance anomaly detection, and contribute to the fight against financial crimes.

 #### Early Growth and Team Expansion